TrainWeb.org Facebook Page

 The information sheet on the Business Class wall.

 The train took us onto our next station of Santa Barbara which was also a fresh air stop.
-On the way to San Luis Obispo, after I acquired a 6:00 PM dinner reservation for our group, I enjoyed the coast then put on my "Saga Live" DVD and watched it for a while.
-The three other members went to the Pacific Parlour Car for the wine tasting.
-I walked down to the front of the train and met our conductors on this leg of the trip, after which we arrived at San Luis Obispo and I detrained for some pictures.
-Unfortunately I deleted the pictures from the computer before they were saved.
-Well, it was not my day!
+On the way to San Luis Obispo, after I acquired a 6:00 PM dinner reservation for our group, I enjoyed the coast then watched my "Saga Live" DVD for awhile.
+The three other members went to the Pacific Parlour Car for the wine tasting and I walked to the front of the train and met our conductors on this leg of the trip, after which we arrived at San Luis Obispo and I detrained for some pictures which I inadvertantly later deleted.
 The train climbed the grade up and through the mountains and into the upper reaches of the Salinas Valley.

 Brian returned from wine tasting.
-We stopped at Paso Robles then headed to Salinas under the cover of night.
+We stopped at Paso Robles then proceeded to Salinas under the cover of night.

 Robin relaxing in Coast Starlight Business Class after dinner.

-Caltrain 918 waits in San Jose for its next trip.
-I stepped off in San Jose for some more fresh air before the train headed to Oakland and wondered how much longer the Raiders would be in Oakland.
-I turned the hockey game off with the score being 4-2 as the train was nearing Oakland, where we arrived at 9:43 PM, 19 minutes late, ending phase on of this trip.
+Caltrain 918 waited in San Jose for its next trip.
+I stepped off for some more fresh air before the train continued to Oakland as I wondered how much longer the Raiders would call Oakland their home.
+We arrived at our destination at 9:43 PM, 19 minutes late, ending phase one of this trip.

 Oakland 11/7/2015

-Once everyone had detrained, our group walked the six blocks to the Inn at Jack London Square.
+Once everyone detrained, our group walked the six blocks to the Inn at Jack London Square.

-On the way there the low-level San Joaquin train headed for the yard.
+On the way there, the low-level San Joaquin train was on its way to the yard.
 We reached the Inn and checked in for the night.

 11/8/2015 We were up at 5:45 AM and after I checked out, we went to the Buttercup Grill where I had French Toast and sausage.

 The Western Pacific Oakland station built in 1910.
-After Brian and I headed back toward the station, we set up for pictures.
+After Brian and I returned to the station, we set up for pictures.

 The early morning view of the Jack London area of Oakland.